 The right style guide can make or break the effectiveness of your writing for its intended audience.
-Style guides are a blueprint which cover the fundamentals of grammar, punctuation, terminology, formatting, abbreviations, slangs, capitalizations, industry-specific words and phrases.
+Style guides are a blueprint that covers the fundamentals of grammar, punctuation, terminology, formatting, abbreviations, slangs, capitalizations, industry-specific words, and phrases.
 It assists in keeping the voice, tone, and communication consistent throughout the book.
 The specific instructions and rules will add value to your work, making the language concise and meaningful.

 It all depends on the kind of guide you choose to abide by.
 The set of rules or standards of writing, formatting or editing the particular document will help you segregate the contents of your book.
 It is advised to follow them for a certain flow and consistency of the write-up.
 Select and follow the correct style guide to receive clarity and deliver consistent, professional content.